 Other outdoor activities that are popular in Currimundi Lake include paddling and fishing.
 Bream and whiting are abundant here; even if you have no previous experience fishing, it’s a great place to learn and fish for fun.
 Just be sure to bring along yabby pumps.
 Children can spend hours catching hermit and mud crabs, though smaller fish can also be caught with buckets and nets.

 A little past the dunes, you will find the Currimundi Surf Beach.
 Keep in mind that the beach is only patrolled on school holidays and weekends.
-It also happens to be a popular spot for skydiver landing, which is always a thrill to witness.
+It is also a popular spot for skydiver landing, which is always a thrill to witness.